How to find the best schools in Bali in 2022

 Having trouble choosing a school to send your children to in Bali?
 Curious about the Bali school education system?
 What are the Bali International school fees like?
-Across the island there are many international standard schools to choose from and most come with a big price tag!
 Apart from choosing between curriculums like the National Indonesian, British Cambridge System, Australian, Montessori, The Green School Way, Steiner and Reggio-Emilia Inspired Nature-Based systems, there are alternative ways to learn – like home-schooling, online distance education, unschooling and world schooling!

 Factors to consider in your Bali school plans

-- Where you want to live and willing to commute
+- Where you want to live and the school commute

-- Curriculum and philosophy offered (i.e. British, Cambridge, Montessori, Australian, French etc)
+- Curriculum and philosophy offered (i.e. British, IB, Cambridge, Montessori, Australian, French, Green Way etc)

 - School community and nationalities of students